Neocreb/frontend-eloity-unified-ecosys/README.comprehensive.md

 ---

-**SoftChat Platform** - Unifying social interaction, commerce, and cryptocurrency in one comprehensive platform.
+**Eloity Platform** - Unifying social interaction, commerce, and cryptocurrency in one comprehensive platform.